-Immobilize the impeller by wedging a block wood between the vanes.
-If removed, install the shaft key (13).
-Install a lathe dog on the drive end of the shaft (14) with the "V" notch positioned over the shaft keyway.
+Immobilize the impeller by wedging a block of wood or a brass rod between the vanes.
+Remove the impeller jam nut (28).

+Install the shaft key (18).
+Install a lathe dog on the drive end of the shaft (19) with the "V" notch positioned over the shaft key.

-With the impeller rotation still blocked, strike the lathe dog sharply in a counterclockwise direction (when facing the drive end of the shaft).
-The impeller may also be loosened by using a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure 2.
+With the impeller rotation still blocked, see Figure 2 and use a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft).
 Use caution not to damage the shaft or keyway.
-When the impeller breaks loose, remove the lathe dog and wood block and unscrew the impeller from the shaft.
+When the impeller breaks loose, remove the lathe dog, key and wood block.
+Unscrew the impeller in a counterclockwise direction.